Phoenix Park Academy acknowledges that learning must be a memorable and enjoyable journey that motivates all children.

 These are chosen to keep pupils in line with the main subjects offered within our feeder schools, as well as providing an engaging and useful curriculum for our pupils.
 Subjects offered include:

 Our subject curricula are designed to give a wide range of learning opportunities in line with those offered in our feeder schools, so that pupils’ learning remains in line with their peers when they return to mainstream schooling.
 In addition, pupils take part in our Renaissance Learning Accelerated Reader program.
 This provides a structured reading program with targets and rewards in order to raise our pupils’ literacy levels.

-Students are currently registered with WJEC, throughout the two years pupils will develop their skills through reading a wide range of carefully selected texts covering fiction, non-fiction, plays and poetry.
-These texts include Romeo and Juliet, Macbeth, Of Mice and Men, and The Boy in the Striped Pyjamas.
+Students are currently registered with Edexcel, During their time at Park House pupils will develop their skills through reading a wide range of carefully selected texts covering fiction, non-fiction, plays and poetry.
 Some of these texts will be used for controlled assessments.
 Students will also prepare for their exams by practicing reading for meaning, writing for different audiences and a number of speaking and listening tasks.

-GCSE Mathematics will build on and progress from the levels of mathematics expected at the end of KS3 through the National Curriculum Programme of Study for Mathematics.
-It will enable learners to appreciate the coherence, creativity, elegance and power of mathematics.
+Functional Skills Mathematics will enable learners to appreciate the coherence, creativity, elegance and power of mathematics.
 It will prepare learners to make informed decisions about further learning opportunities and career choices.